-Help them save up, buy and wrap small, thoughtful gifts for their birth family, make Christmas cards for them to take with them on their contact over the Christmas period (if appropriate) and talk about them openly.
-This helps the child in your care feel like both them and their family are part of your extended family too.
+Help them save up, buy and wrap small, thoughtful gifts for their birth family, make Christmas cards for them to take with them on their contact over the Christmas period (if appropriate), and talk about them openly.
+This helps the child in your care feel like their family is part of your family too.

 7. Let Them Help Choose The Menu

 Share your typical Christmas food menu with your foster child and ask what they’d like to eat on the big day – even if it is chicken nuggets!

 A small gesture like this shows that you’re trying to make them feel involved.
 Maybe also let them help you prepare some of the food and let them watch as everyone enjoys the food they’ve helped to cook – great for confidence-boosting.

 Christmas can be difficult for a child in care.
 While it’s great to have lots of fun arranged for the festive period, make sure you also plan some downtime and give your foster child a quiet space to escape if they become overwhelmed by it all.

 Instead of hosting lots of events at home, try to visit friends and family with your foster child, so you can leave at any time if things get a little too much for the child.

 If you’re planning to host something at home, share photographs of who will be coming along and also some photos from other events at Christmas.
 Also make sure you and your guests are sensitive to the child’s background, especially if there’s a history of alcohol abuse.